East Midlands: Finance

+In 2023, the financial services sector accounted for 3.5% of the East Midland's GDP compared to 8.8% of the UK's GDP.

 Since 1997 Capital One, the Virginia-based credit card company, has had its European HQ at Trent House in Nottingham's city centre in a former Boots UK printing works next to the railway station since 2009 have taken over the company's Loxley House next door as their HQ.
 Dublin-based Experian, one of two UK credit-referencing companies, was founded in the city in 1980 (owned by GUS until 2006) and has a large UK HQ to its south west, near the River Trent.
 TDX Group in Nottingham, is owned by Equifax.
 Santander (former Alliance & Leicester) is based in Narborough.
 Barclaycard is headquartered in Northampton, and Nationwide has a large administrative centre at Moulton Park.
 Egg Banking was on Pride Park in Derby, until Barclays closed the site in 2011, and moved the business to its Northampton credit card site.

 Castle Meadow Campus is the name of a large HMRC site in Nottingham, being the national arm of HMRC that looks after the Enterprise Investment Scheme, Corporate Venturing Scheme, Venture Capital Trusts, and Enterprise Management Incentives, HMRC's Pension Schemes Services, and the Residency department, which deals with Double Taxation Treaties and inheritance tax.
 It has the Valuation Office Agency for the East Midlands and East of England.
 Royal Mail have a main administrative centre at Rowland Hill House, opposite the Queen's Park Sports Centre in Chesterfield (HR, pensions, and Vehicle Services).
 Royal Mail have their National Distribution Centre at Crick.
 The Bank of England's MPC Agency for the East Midlands is near Experian and its economic data.

 NatWest Group has a documents centre (Williams Lea) in Shepshed, where it prints its statements for England and Wales.
 Orion Security Print, north of Stanton steel works in Ilkeston, produces Odeon cinema tickets and library cards.
 An office of RR Donnelley west of South Wigston, next to the railway, deals with all of Barclaycard's mail.
 Barclaycard have their Payment Acceptance Centre in Northampton.